 - 1 lime, (sliced into rounds)

-- 1/2 an orange, cut into thin slices
+- ½ an orange, cut into thin slices

-- 1 cup strawberry halves
+- 1 cup strawberries, halved or quartered

-- 1 1/2 ounces Cointreau
+- 2 ounces Cointreau

-- 1/2 a vanilla bean
+- ½ a vanilla bean

 - 1 cup club soda

-- Put fruit in the bottom of a tall pitcher.
+- Soak the fruit.
+Put fruit in the bottom of a tall pitcher.
 Add Cointreau and vanilla bean.
-Pour in Rosé, stir and chill for at least an hour.
+Let the fruit soak for about 10 minutes.